Pleasant View Care Center

 Facility Inspections

-This facility has received near flawless health inspections in recent years.
-We awarded them an impressive grade of A in this category.
-We weigh several aspects of a nursing home's inspection report in determining our inspection grades.
-One of those factors is deficiencies.
-You should keep in mind that the severity of the deficiencies is arguably more meaningful than the number of deficiencies, as some of these can be relatively minor.
-Although this place had some deficiencies on its government inspection report, none of them were major deficiencies based on CMS' deficiency scale.
+In addition, this nursing home also earned excellent government inspections in recent years.
+We gave it one of our best grades in that area, with a grade of A. We take several aspects of a facility's inspection report into consideration in computing these inspection scores.
+One key factor is deficiencies.
+You should keep in mind that the severity of these deficiencies is usually more important than the quantity of deficiencies, as some of these end up being relatively insignificant.
+This facility was assessed 5 deficiencies on its inspection report, but fortunately none were considered severe.
+This tells you that the government inspectors did not consider any of these deficiencies to pose an imminent risk to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Short-term Care Quality